This is Jawher Moussa's blog

 I guess what I’m saying is: writing in natural languages is hard, compared to say writing in a programming language (Go, even Java, …).

 Such language have a very restricted vocabulary and grammar (notice how I didn’t include C++ or Scala in the examples I cited earlier).
+Also, the compiler or interpreter is there to yell at me if it detects any mistakes.

 In comparison, writing in English (or French) is a completely different proposition: millions of words to choose from, and an organically-grown and highly irregular grammar and idioms to follow.